AlbertMontolio/GoogleIOInstructions/dialogflow.md

 # Create Agent

-That's going to be your project
+That's going to be your project.
+Here you create an agent (a project), for example, MyWebPageBot.

 # Create Intent